gahrae/HidatoHippy/README.md

 The challenge poster requested that a runtime limit be put in place.
 I did not want to my application to prematurely exit before finding a solution.
 The algorithm will terminate eventually.
 And presumably boards will not be large enough to run for a significant duration.

-Some detection of board states that can not be solved were implemented.
+Some detection of board states that cannot be solved was implemented.
 For example, when a board has duplicate or isolated numbers.
 But more could be done in this regard, especially with the following situation...

 ```
 XX XX XX XX XX